bitfieldaudio/ctrlgen-rs/ctrlgen/README.md

 }
 ```

-This will generate the following code:
+This will generate something similar to the following code:

 ```rust,ignore
 pub enum ServiceMsg